aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/applications/create-log-source.md

 ### (Option 2) Select an Auto Scaling group to create an Instance Group
 When creating an Instance Group with Amazon EC2 Auto Scaling group, the solution will generate a shell script which you should include in the [EC2 User Data][ec2-user-data].

 1. Sign in to the Centralized Logging with OpenSearch Console.
 2. In the left sidebar, under **Log Source**, choose **Instance Group**.
 3. Click the **Create an instance group** button.
 4. In the **Settings** section, specify a group name.
 5. In the **Configuration** section, select **Auto Scaling Groups**.
-6. In the **Auto Scaling groups** section, select the auto scaling group from which you want to collect logs.
+6. In the **Auto Scaling groups** section, select the autoscaling group from which you want to collect logs.
 7. (Optional) If you want to ingest logs from another account, select a [linked account](../link-account/index.md) in the **Account Settings** section to create an instance group log source from another account.
 8. Choose **Create**.
 After you created a Log Ingestion using the Instance Group, you can find the generated Shell Script in the details page.
 9. Copy the shell script and update the User Data of the Auto Scaling Group's [launch configurations](https://docs.aws.amazon.com/autoscaling/ec2/userguide/launch-configurations.html) or [launch template](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html).
 The shell script will automatically install Fluent Bit, SSM agent if needed, and download Fluent Bit configurations.
 10. Once you have updated the launch configurations or launch template, you need to start an [instance refresh][instance-refresh] to update the instances within the Auto Scaling group.
 The newly launched instances will ingest logs to the OpenSearch cluster or the [Log Buffer](./index.md#log-buffer) layer.

 ## Amazon EKS cluster